jackieqvo/DH110-JACKIEVO/Assignments/Assignment 03/Assignment 03.md

 ## **Participatory Research Materials** ##
 > 1. Contextual Inquiry Guide
 >
-> The script for the interview is here.
+> The script for the interview is [here](https://docs.google.com/document/d/1V3MiieThGWDt5c4Blm-cBfNHTwEywLLlgbrbytGKTVI/edit?usp=sharing).
+.
 >
 > *This includes an introduction, goals, and contextual questions.*

 > 2. User Data
 >
-> The recording of the interview can be found here.
+> The recording of the interview can be found [here](https://drive.google.com/file/d/1lnoH_zhEBZ7M-rzjhvZn-osuFFTmpsG3/view?usp=sharing).
 >
-> The transcription of the interview can be read here.
+> The transcription of the interview can be read [here](https://docs.google.com/document/d/1V3MiieThGWDt5c4Blm-cBfNHTwEywLLlgbrbytGKTVI/edit?usp=sharing).

 **Notable Moments From The Interview:**